This is the third and last of three pieces in which I will be addressing issues that commonly arise in relation to the meaning of the Eucharist:

 The unusual case of F.C.N.
 Hicks

-All this explains the exceptional interest, from the perspective of this piece, of the one theological study known to me that ventures beyond traditional disciplinary boundaries in order to engage with anthropology (in an admittedly early form) on the question of how of symbolic action produces community.
+All this explains the exceptional interest, from the perspective of this piece, of the one theological study known to me that ventures beyond traditional disciplinary boundaries in order to engage with anthropology (in an admittedly early form) on the question of how of symbolic action (‘sacrifice’) produces community.
 I am speaking of The Fullness of Sacrifice (1930) by the Anglo-Catholic theologian, former bishop of Lincoln, F.C.N.
 Hicks.

 Given its early date, it is no surprise that the theory of sacrifice on which Hicks’ study draws (that of William Robertson-Smith) has long been superseded.
 Social anthropology would hardly recognize itself in the latter’s great work, The Religion of the Semites.
-Why concern ourselves with studies dating from the nineteenth, and turn-of-the-twentieth, centuries?

 In the absence of any more recent theological forays into this domain, we shall therefore adopt Hick’s study as our point of departure.